 A liquid diet for weight loss sounds like a minimal effort to a slimmer figure.
 Liquid diets sound too good to shed extra kilos off and often, they are.
 Liquid diets primarily consist of juices (made from fresh fruits and vegetables), smoothies and meal-replacement shakes.
 The combination is such that the diet has all the essential nutrients needed for normal body functions and hormonal balance.
 They are low in calories and do not contain the fibre of whole fruits and vegetables.

-Lemonade diet, also referred to as master cleanse diet, is a liquid diet where one only drinks lemonade for one week.
+The lemonade diet, also referred to as a master cleanse diet - a liquid diet where one only drinks lemonade for a week.
 You need to blend 50 ounces of water, 10 tablespoons of organic grade B maple syrup, 10 tablespoons of freshly squeezed lemon juice and half a teaspoon of cayenne pepper.
 Blend the ingredients and drink the entire mixture throughout the day.
 You may lose anywhere from 2 to 7 kilos during this diet.

 Fruit and vegetable juice diet helps maintain the balance between nutrition, health sustainment and weight loss.
 Cut up your fruits; add tomato juice, carrot juice and a cup of spinach juice to it.
 You can add honey, but for sweetening purpose only.
 Blend it together and sip it throughout the day at regular intervals.
 You need to keep away artificial sweeteners as they may not allow the body to get rid of toxins.